 Two activists covertly filmed the staff of The Hump serving whale sushi.
 This happened in March 2010, and today I teach it as a case study of the perils of being customer-centric, and why a complete stakeholders analysis is essential.

 In a stakeholders analysis, we evaluate our customers, competitors, and own company.
 This helps shape strategy and gauge odds of success.
 Recently a fourth “C” — community — was added to factor in the relevance and influence of the government, labor unions, the news media, special interest groups, and other influencers.
 It’s the “C” that often gets left out of the equation, and it’s the “C” that factors most prominently in this case.
 Let’s dive in, shall we?

 Customers: I’ve written several posts about customer worship in which I’ve noted that, yes, it’s essential to know our customers’ needs, but, no, we can’t afford to dismiss the following facts:

 - customers don’t always know what they want

 - customers disagree with each other

 - certain customers can actually be bad for business.

 Company: Before doing anything, a company should know if it has the means and willpower to do so.
 Did The Hump have access to whale meat?
 Check.
 Were The Hump’s staff willing to serve it?
 Check.
 Was the chef willing and able to prepare it?
 Check.
-Indeed, in an earlier review, the L.A.
+Indeed, in an earlier (since deleted) review, the L.A.
 Times wrote, “The chefs at The Hump are deadly serious about their sushi.”
 No kidding.
 So all systems go!

 In sum, The Hump adequately met the needs of customers, differentiated themselves from competitors, and leveraged the skills and motivation of company stakeholders.
 But after 12 years of business, they decided to neglect the interests and power of their community, and wound up sinking themselves.